Pliosaurus-kevani/plesiosaur-size-evolution/R scripts/README.md

 ## figure S1

 **plot_consensus.R**:
 >Script for figure S1.
-It plots the 50% reduced consensus tree.
+It plots the 50% majority-rule consensus tree.

 ## other analyses